Musee d’Orsay – the Smart Way to Buy Tickets Cheaper and Skip The Line!

 Now that you know all the best ways of buying your tickets and avoiding the long lines at the museum, I couldn’t let you go without giving you some important practical info about your future visit to d’Orsay Museum!

-1. Which are the opening times for the museum?
+1. What are the opening times for the museum?

 The museum is open every day from 9:30 AM to 6 PM except Thursday (when it is open until 9:45 PM).
 On regular days, the last tickets are sold at 5 PM.